 - Use old skillets in crafting projects to melt plastic beads or the like

 Just some ideas.

-Cookware will last much longer when treated with the care and you follow the manufacturer’s instructions, which will also validate your Lifetime Warranty.
+Cookware will last much longer when treated and used with care and you follow the manufacturer’s instructions, which will also validate your Lifetime Warranty.
 If you do need to replace your cookware or dispose of it for some reason, consider the environment and find options to suitably recycle it.